richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 ---
-title: Manager Quick Guide - Comment summarization in Microsoft 365 Copilot in Viva Glint
+title: Manager Guide - Microsoft 365 Copilot in Viva Glint
 description: A guide designed especially for managers using Microsoft 365 Copilot in Viva Glint to summarize comments in survey feedback. ms.author: JudithWeiner
 author: JudyWeiner